JBZoo/CSV-Blueprint/README.md

     * Warnings about deprecated options and features.
     * Add option `--recomendation` to show a list of recommended rules for the schema or potential issues in the CSV file or schema.
 It's useful when you are not sure what rules to use.
     * Add option `--error=[level]` to show only errors with a specific level.
 It's useful when you have a lot of warnings and you want to see only errors.
-    * S3 Storage support.
-Validate files in the S3 bucket?
-Hmm...
-Why not?
-But...
     * More examples and documentation.

 PS.
 [There is a file](tests/schemas/todo.yml) with my ideas and imagination.
 It's not valid schema file, just a draft.
 I'm not sure if I will implement all of them.
 But I will try to do my best.

 </details>

 ## Contributing